“They say great science is built on the shoulders of giants—not here. At Aperture we do all our science from scratch; no hand holding.” —Cave Johnson

 - Saman Ashkiani

 in pursuing these goals.
 Recent graduates from our group include:

-- Aaron Lefohn (currently at Intel after its acquisition of Neoptica)
+- Aaron Lefohn (currently Director of Graphics Research at NVIDIA Research, former research lead for the Advanced Rendering Technology team at Intel after its acquisition of Neoptica)

 - Leo Szumel (first employment, Sentilla, currently, Virtual Instruments)

 - Adam Moerschell (first employment, AMD, currently, Apple)